armoar334/flmgr.sh/README.md

 Right / l : Open file / folder
 Left  / h : Go up a directory
 C/c       : Run a custom command on a file
+PgDn	  : Scroll up a page
+PgUp	  : Scroll down a page

 ## Hacking
 Now time for the fun part! flmgr.sh is designed to be easily modified to fit your needs / wants.